Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Dimension estimates of and its boundary for

 \begin{lemma} Let $ 9 \le c_2 \le 10$.
 Then there is a bijection between the irreducible components of $\mathcal{M}(H, c_2)$ and the irreducible components of the space of bundles $E$ fitting into the exact sequence of the form \ref{EE1}, where $P$ is a length $c_2$ subscheme lying in a hyperplane. \end{lemma} \begin{proof}

-{\bf Case I}: $c_2= 9$.\\ In this case $P$ lies on a hyperplane or on a pair of skew lines each of which contains at least $4$ points of $P$ or $P$ lies on a double line.\\ If $P$ lies on a pair of skew lines say, $l_1$ and $l_2$.
-Then one of them say, $l_1$ contains exactly $4$ points of $P$ and imposes $4$ independent conditions on sections of $\mathcal{O}(3)$, which implies that $P$ can not satisfy CB(3).
+{\bf Case I}: $c_2= 9$.\\ In this case $P$ lies on a hyperplane or on a pair of skew lines each of which contains a subscheme of length at least $4$ of $P$ or $P$ lies on a double line.\\ If $P$ lies on a pair of skew lines say, $l_1$ and $l_2$.
+Then one of them say, $l_1$ contains a subscheme of length exactly $4$ of $P$ and imposes $4$ independent conditions on sections of $\mathcal{O}(3)$, which implies that $P$ can not satisfy $\text{CB}(3)$.
 Therefore, $P$ can not lie on a pair of skew lines.\\ Since the dimension of lines in $\mathbb{P}^3$ is $4$, it is easy to see that the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $9$ subscheme lying in a double line has dimension strictly smaller than $6$.
 On the other hand, by \cite[Corollary 3.1]{SIM1}, every irreducible component of $\mathcal{M}(H, 9)$ has dimension at least $6$.
 Therefore there is a bijection between the irreducible components of $\mathcal{M}(H, 9)$ and the irreducible components of the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $9$ subscheme lying on a hyperplane. \\

-{\bf Case II}: $c_2 = 10$. \\ By \cite{SIM1}, Corollary 3.1], every irreducible component of $\mathcal{M}(H, 10)$ has dimension at least $9$.
-On the other hand, if $P$ lies on a pair of skew lines or on a double line, then one can easily see that the dimension of the space of bundles fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $10$ subscheme lying in a pair of skew lines or in a double line has dimension strictly smaller than $9$.
-Thus as earlier case there is a bijection between the the irreducible components of $\mathcal{M}(H, 10)$ and the irreducible components of the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1}, where $P$ is a length $10$ subscheme lying on a hyperplane. \\ \end{proof} \begin{proposition} $\mathcal{M}(H, 9)$ is irreducible of dimension $\le 10$. \end{proposition} \begin{proof}